Scrince/Arculus_Recovery/THREAT_MODEL.md

 The credential-mode hint is UI metadata and must not be treated as a security policy boundary by external tools.
 The BIP39 passphrase is intentionally not inside `.arc` files.

+## ARC V3 Threat Notes

+ARC V3 in v1.6.4 replaces the stream-cipher/MAC construction with
+AES-256-GCM.
+Its additional authenticated data binds all bundle metadata, including `credential_mode`, to the ciphertext.
+The field remains informational and does not itself establish authorization, but an attacker cannot change it without causing GCM authentication failure.

+The fixed 512-byte plaintext removes the direct ciphertext-length distinction between 12-word and 24-word mnemonic payloads.
+Password mode remains vulnerable to offline guessing if the operator chooses a weak password despite SHA-512 pre-hashing and 1,000,000 PBKDF2 iterations.
+Keyfile and combined modes depend on preserving the entropy and secrecy of the original keyfile bytes.

+Encrypted-keyfile v2 uses AES-256-GCM and authenticates its magic and format.
+Loss of either the encrypted keyfile or its password remains unrecoverable, and exposure of both reveals the raw keyfile factor.

 ## Residual Risk